Professor Christopher Tucci tells us why prioritising digital transformation may be a matter of survival for all businesses

 “Then on the other hand, you have small companies, and they may not be in a financial position to react.
 For companies that hadn’t thought of a digital strategy before, it’s going to be tough to navigate now.

 "With small businesses collectively employing a large number of people, this is a problem for society as a whole.
 One thing is for sure, he says, “Now is definitely the time to work on this and experiment with it.”

 I can understand why people are hesitating, but on the other hand, it may be better to throw yourself in

 Since joining the School in May 2020, Professor Tucci has been teaching courses in design thinking, digital strategy, and innovation management.
 In addition to his primary research area, looking into how firms make transitions to new business models, technologies, and organisational forms, he also studies crowdsourcing.

 “I studied how firms adopted different technologies in the disk drive sector, how that affected their performance and I eventually got very interested in crowdsourcing and crowdsourcing platforms and how they were changing the nature of R&D,” he says.
 “I was always thinking about open innovation and how, as an element of an open innovation strategy, you could have internet participants solving your problem.”

 This doesn’t always have to be about achieving monetary goals, he says, adding that it can equally be used to help with sustainability issues, for non-profits and other business models.

-Much of Christopher’s work involves engaging with other academics, while using real-world examples so companies can see how his work is relevant and useful to them.
+Much of Professor Tucci’s work involves engaging with other academics, while using real-world examples so companies can see how his work is relevant and useful to them.

-This dialogue with business owners is essential because one of the many lessons companies have learnt – in some cases the hard way – over the recent months, is that the need for a sophisticated digital innovation strategy has become urgent.
+This dialogue with business owners is essential because one of the many lessons companies have learnt – in some cases the hard way – is that the need for a sophisticated digital innovation strategy has become urgent.